AideenM12/Joyce-English-School-MS4/TESTING.md

 ### Test Case 1

-> As a first time user I want to know the site's purpose immediately upon arrival.
+> As a first-time user I want to know the site's purpose immediately upon arrival.

 **Description**
 Verify that the site's purpose is explicitly clear when a user navigates to the site landing page.